A Synthetic Benchmark for Collaborative 3D Semantic Occupancy Prediction in V2X-Enabled Autonomous Driving: Experiments

 The performance of the benchmark methods, SSCNet, LMSCNet, SurroundOcc, and OccFormer, along with our proposed Co3SOP-Base, is presented in \cref{table:all}, which reports mean IoU (mIoU) as well as class-wise IoUs across three perception ranges.

-Among the four selected methods, OccFormer achieves the highest mIoU in the $25.6,m$ range (25.41), while SurroundOcc performs best in the $51.2,m$ and $76.8,m$ ranges (25.53 and 24.18, respectively).
-Notably, both camera-based methods consistently outperform LiDAR-based methods in overall mIoU, highlighting their advantage in capturing rich semantic features from dense RGB inputs.
-However, LiDAR-based models still demonstrate strengths in certain object classes particularly in short-range setting such as Vehicles and Poles.
-These categories benefit from LiDAR’s precise geometric structure.
-But LiDAR-based methods also struggle with detecting low-elevation or textureless categories such as roadlines, where geometric features are weak or absent.
+Among the four selected methods, OccFormer achieves the highest mIoU in the $25.6,m$ range (29.48), while SurroundOcc performs best in the $51.2,m$ and $76.8,m$ ranges (25.76 and 24.68, respectively).
+Notably, both camera-based methods consistently outperform LiDAR-based methods in overall mIoU.
+However, LiDAR-based models still demonstrate strengths in certain object classes particularly in small-range such as Vehicles and Poles.

 Compared with the four selected methods, our proposed Co3SOP-Base consistently achieves the best overall performance across all three perception ranges, with mIoUs of 30.04 ($25.6m$), 27.50 ($51.2m$), and 27.00 ($76.8m$).
+Compared to the single vehicle methods, our proposed baseline gaines greater improvements as the prediction range increases, especially for object classes such as vehicles, guardrail and roadlines.
 These results highlight the effectiveness of collaborative voxel fusion, especially as the spatial extent increases.